-We have nearly 100 years’ experience serving the agricultural sector, priding ourselves on the depth of our knowledge, so whether you run a small family farm or a large estate, or are involved in fishing, shooting or the equine sector, we can provide the dedicated advice and support you need.
+We have been serving the agricultural sector for 100 years’ experience, priding ourselves on the depth of our agricultural knowledge, so whether you run a small family farm or a large estate, or are involved in fishing, shooting or the equine sector, we can provide the dedicated advice and support you need.

 Effective tax planning

 Just as with any business, every decision and transaction made by farming and rural businesses will have tax implications.